Royal Noble Consort Wonbin Hong: Early life

 Lady Hong was born into the Pungsan Hong clan, on May 27, 1766.
 She was the second child and only daughter of Hong Nak-chun and his wife, Lady Yi of the Ubong Yi clan.
-Through her father, Lady Hong is an 11th-degree great-niece of Lady Hyegyeong (mother of King Jeongjo), as well as the 5th great-granddaughter of Hong Joo-won and Princess Jeongmyeong.
+Through her father, Lady Hong is an 11th-degree great-niece of Lady Hyegyŏng (mother of King Jeongjo), as well as the 5th great-granddaughter of Hong Joo-won and Princess Jeongmyeong.